 - Veggies: For some added nutrition, add vegetables like squash, zucchini, or cauliflower.

-Pupusas are usually served with curtido (a pickled slaw) and salsa roja (a spicy red sauce).
+Pupusas are usually served with curtido (a pickled slaw) and salsa roja (a spicy red sauce for pupusas).

 What's the difference between a pupusa and an arepa?